insidewhy/munamuna/readme.md

 - `returnsSpy` works the same but creates a spy function (e.g. `vi.fn`)
 - `spy` can be used to access a spy created by `automock` and it will create the spy if none exists.

-There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that are never needed.
+There are other advantages, by default `vi.mock` will create a `vi.fn` for every top-level export in the mocked module which can involve creating a lot of objects that may never be needed.
 These must be tracked by `vitest` and reset on every call to `vi.clearAllMocks`.
 Again it's possible to work around this, at the cost of more code.
 `vitest-automock` creates spies on demand whenever `returnsSpy` is used.